RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_MotifGraft_type.md

 -   **motif_structure**: (REQUIRED) The path/name of the motif pdb (can contain multiple discontiguos motif separated by the keyword TER)
 -   **RMSD_tolerance**: (REQUIRED) The maximum RMSD tolerance (Angstrom) for the alignment
 -   **NC_points_RMSD_tolerance**: The maximum RMSD tolerance (Angstrom) for the alignment
+-   **clash_atom_scale**: The relative scale of the atoms used during clash checking compared to their normal size.
+Set this number less than 1 if you want to use a soft clash check.
+Defaults to 0.5 due to legacy.
 -   **clash_score_cutoff**: (REQUIRED) The maximum number of atomic clashes that are tolerated.
 The number of atom clashes are = (motif vs scaffold) + (scaffold vs pose), after the translation and mutation (to the "clash_test_residue") of the scaffold.
 Recommended: "5"
 -   **min_fragment_size**: The minimum size fragment that can be inserted.
 Useful if you need to set large enough that small fragments could be produced.
 -   **combinatory_fragment_size_delta**: Is a string separated by a colon that defines the maximum number of amino acids in which the Motif size can be variated in the N- and C-terminal regions (e.g. "positive-int:positive-int").
 If several fragments are present the values should be specified by the addition of a comma (eg. 0:0, 1:2, 0:3).
 All the possible combinations in deltas of 1 amino acid will be tested